nop33/si/src/content/blog/advanced-ai-a-very-short-introduction/index.md

 * Data is the information used to train the system.
 More data = better systems.
 * Computing power or [‘compute’](https://openai.com/research/ai-and-compute) constitutes the chips used to run the systems.
 AI compute is difficult to build and has a [vast supply chain](https://www.tsmc.com/english/aboutTSMC/dc_infographics_supplychain).
 * Recently, most advances have come from using more compute.
 Scaling AI compute leads to [emergent](https://cims.nyu.edu/~sbowman/eightthings.pdf) (i.e unpredicted) advancements.
 This also means the cost of developing advanced AI is rapidly rising, though the potential for profits is too.
 * Advanced AI is a [‘black box’.](https://www.nature.com/articles/d41586-022-00858-1) The iterative process of AI system development means it is currently impossible to know what is happening within and to robustly align the system with human requirements.
-There are two types of misalignment
+There are two types of misalignment:

-* * [Outer misalignment](https://en.wikipedia.org/wiki/AI_alignment#Learning_human_values_and_preferences): humans cannot specify goals to the AI that match our aims
+  * [Outer misalignment](https://en.wikipedia.org/wiki/AI_alignment#Learning_human_values_and_preferences): humans cannot specify goals to the AI that match our aims
   * [Inner misalignment:](https://en.wikipedia.org/wiki/AI_alignment#Inner_alignment_and_emergent_goals) the AI ‘evolves’ goals through Reinforcement Learning that do not match human-specified ones.
 This form of misalignment is probably the bigger risk.
 * The most advanced systems are ‘large language models’ like ChatGPT: these are a subset of ‘foundation models’